tonyhb/tonyhb.com/posts/Unsuck your vagrant: Developing in one VM with Vagrant and Docker.md

 2. Developing with Vagrant sucks - Chef/Puppet/Ansible is slow, VMs are huge, duplicated software/distros everywhere
 3. Docker brings the benefits of separate VM boxes within a single VM
 4. CoreOS has docker baked in, and will be perfect when production ready
 5. Developers rejoice!
-Coding and deployment will be a synch.
+Coding and deployment will be a cinch.

 Like me, you might (or might not) love developing in Vagrant.
 Using VMs for a project's stack is incredible:  tools like Ansible mean your VM will always mirror the